Revell Kylo Ren's Shuttle review & build

 Attached the wings with JB Weld.
 You can also see the fiber and wires going everywhere.
 I'll have to glue some more down before I attach the upper hull.

 Here's the underside of one of the wings.
-This was done before attaching them to the hull.
+I did this before attaching them to the hull.
 I used Vallejo Cold Grey for the chipping.
 I then used various enamels and oils for streaks, mud, and additional highlighting of panels.
 I'm trying to mirror the pictures in the Incredible Cross-Sections book.

 So, this is why I can't finish this thing.
-During moving to a new house, the wings broke, which took have the side fuselage with them.
-On the bright side, JB Weld is freakin' strong.
+During moving to a new house, the wings broke, which took half of the side fuselage with them.
+I guess on the bright side, this shows how strong JB Weld is.

 Luckily, I had that 2nd kit still in my stash.
 So, I carefully sawed off the outer wing-mounts.
 It will take some careful gluing and putty to fix my Oops.